PerezHz/TaylorIntegration.jl/docs/src/common.md

-Here, we show an example of interoperability between `TaylorIntegration.jl` and [`DifferentialEquations.jl`](https://github.com/JuliaDiffEq/DifferentialEquations.jl), i.e., how to use `TaylorIntegration.jl` from the `DifferentialEquations` ecosystem. the basic requirement is to load `DiffEqBase.jl`, which sets-up the common interface.
+Here, we show an example of interoperability between `TaylorIntegration.jl` and [`DifferentialEquations.jl`](https://github.com/JuliaDiffEq/DifferentialEquations.jl), i.e., how to use `TaylorIntegration.jl` from the `DifferentialEquations` ecosystem.
+The basic requirement is to load `DiffEqBase.jl`, which sets-up the common interface.
-Below, we shall also use `ParameterizedFunctions.jl` to define the appropriate system of ODEs, and use `OrdinaryDiffEq.jl` to compare the accuracy of `TaylorIntegration.jl` with respect to high-accuracy methods for non-stiff problems (`Vern9` method).
+Below, we shall also use `OrdinaryDiffEq.jl` to compare the accuracy of `TaylorIntegration.jl` with respect to high-accuracy methods for non-stiff problems (`Vern9` method).
+While `DifferentialEquations` offers many macros to simplify certain aspects, we do not rely on them simply because using properly `@taylorize` improves the performance.

 The problem we will integrate in this example is the planar circular restricted three-body problem (PCR3BP, also capitalized as PCRTBP).
 The PCR3BP describes the motion of a body with negligible mass ``m_3`` under the gravitational influence of two bodies with masses ``m_1`` and ``m_2``, such that ``m_1 \ge m_2``.
-It is assumed that ``m_3`` is much smaller than the other two masses, and therefore it is simply considered as a massless test particle.
+It is assumed that ``m_3`` is much smaller than the other two masses so it does not influence their motion, and therefore it is simply considered as a massless test particle.
 The body with the greater mass ``m_1`` is referred as the *primary*, and ``m_2`` as the *secondary*.
 These bodies are together